monde-sistemas/delphi-aws-ses/README.md

 ### Using with configuration from environment

-The better solution is to get configuration from environment variables, and keep the keys out of the code.
+A option is to get configuration from environment variables, and keep the keys out of the code.

-It is easy to accomplish this, simply create the three following environment variables: `AWS_SES_REGION_ENDPOINT`, `AWS_SES_ACCESS_KEY_ID` and `AWS_SES_SECRET_ACCESS_KEY`.
+It is easy to accomplish this, simply create the three following environment variables: `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Internally, the Access Keys and Region Endpoint will be assigned from the environment variables.

 ```pascal
 var